Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

 \subsection{Conceptual model}

 Communication, the purposeful, intentional, and active exchange of information among humans, does not happen in the void.
 It requires a channel to exchange information.
-A \emph{communication channel} is a conduit for the exchange of information among communication participants.
+A \emph{communication channel} is a conduit for exchanging information among communication participants.
+Those channels are